Ken-B/RoR_julia_eg/README.md

 	end
 	```

-and in the number model we will define a calculation method that connects to this server
+and in the number model of the web app we will define a calculation method that connects to this server

 	```rb
 	#triple/app/models/number.rb